 Sandy and rocky places near the sea, especially in old fields and hedge banks, on sheltered cliff-slopes, by paths and tracks and in drainage ditches and other disturbed places.

-Flowers from June to September
+Flowers from late June to August

 Wild Leek is believed to have be en introduced to Britain.
 It is a scarce species, naturalised in only a few areas.